Jacob Zuma Fast Facts

 1975 - Flees South Africa and lives in exile for 15 years in Swaziland, Mozambique, Zambia and several other African countries, while continuing his work with the ANC.

-February 1990 - President F. W. de Klerk lifts the ban on the ANC and other opposition groups, and Zuma returns to South Africa.
+February 1990 - President F. W. de Klerk lifts the ban on the ANC and other opposition groups.
+Zuma returns to South Africa.

-1990 - At the ANC's first Regional Congress in KwaZulu-Natal province, he is elected chairperson of the Southern Natal region and takes a leading role in fighting violence in the region.
+1990 - At the ANC's first Regional Congress in KwaZulu-Natal province, Zuma is elected chairperson of the Southern Natal region and takes a leading role in fighting violence in the region.
 This results in peace accords between the ANC and the Inkatha Freedom Party.

 December 1994 - He is elected as the National Chairperson of the ANC.